ShiCheng-Lu/HID/README.md

+# Echo-HID

-Atmega16u2 + Atmega328p Joystick to Keyboard HID device.
-Device can also be controlled by sending Keyboard/Mouse reports to the device.
+HID device that can be controlled by sending Keyboard/Mouse reports to the device.
+In addition, a button enables Joystick control via Atmega328p (Arduino UNO Rev3).

 Atmega16u2 as USB controller
 Atmega328p as peripheral controller

 HID library that Generates USD + HID descriptors from definition with some slightly cursed C macros.

+## Dev notes

 Attaching USB device to WSL
 ```